 Pigments known as carotenoids produce the orange color found in many fruits and vegetables.
 Carotenoids such as beta-carotene also act as antioxidants, enable communication between cells, and act as a precursor to Vitamin A.

 In 2015, a study of over 65,000 participants showed a link between higher intakes of two carotenoids and better hearing health.
 Specifically, women with greater levels of beta-carotene and beta-kryptoxanthin enjoyed a reduced risk of hearing challenges.

-Vitamins for Hearing Loss
+Vitamins Suggested to Combat Hearing Loss

 Early evidence suggests that vitamins A, C, E and folate enhance hearing health.
 Vitamin A is abundant in many foods.
 For example, carrots, sweet potatoes, pumpkins, and greens like broccoli or kale all boast high levels of Vitamin A.

 Many leafy, dark greens, such as chard or kale, and most citrus fruits feature high levels of vitamin C. Kiwi, berries and papayas are other good options.

 Nuts are a rich source of vitamin E – almonds and hazelnuts in particular.
 Other good options include sunflower, grapeseed, and other plant oils or nut seeds.

 In terms of produce Swiss chard, spinach, and kale are also high in vitamin E. Meanwhile, folate appears in peanuts, sunflower seeds, lentils, broccoli and soybeans.

 Tea Tree Oils & Other Home Hearing Remedies